docker/extensions-sdk/docs/dev/api/reference/interfaces/ExecStreamOptions.md

 ▸ `Optional` **onOutput**(`data`): `void`

 Invoked when receiving output from command execution.
 By default, the output is split into chunks at arbitrary boundaries.
-If you prefer output to be split into complete lines, set `splitOutputLines` to true; the callback will then be invoked once for each line.
+If you prefer the output to be split into complete lines, set `splitOutputLines` to true.
+The callback is then invoked once for each line.

 #### Parameters